AliSiddique/city-final-project/README.md

 # Project Setup and Deployment Guide

 ## Overview
-This guide will walk you through the steps to set up and run both the frontend and backend components of Open comp.
+This will take you through the steps needed to run the project.

 ## Links
 - Project Repository `https://github.com/AliSiddique/city-final-project`